 We respectfully disagree with Frommer’s, and with other negative media outlets that give Frankfurt a bad name.
-“Making Van Gogh” ranks among the best art shows presented in Europe at this time and the Städel, perfectly situated on the banks of the river Main alongside a row of “memorable” poplar trees, is historically-speaking the most fitting institution to host such a groundbreaking exhibit.
+“Making Van Gogh” ranked among the best art shows presented in Europe prior to the pandemic and the Städel, perfectly situated on the banks of the river Main alongside a row of poplar trees, was historically-speaking the most fitting institution to host such a groundbreaking exhibit.

-Left: Poplar trees in front of the Städel Museum.
-Right: van Gogh’s “The Parsonage Garden at Neunen in Winter.”
+Poplar trees in front of the Städel Museum (left) & Van Gogh’s “The Parsonage Garden at Neunen in Winter”

-This remarkable show begins as one would expect with two typical works of art created in 1884 by Vincent van Gogh: “The Parsonage Garden at Neunen in Winter” from the Szepmuveszeti Muzeum in Budapest, and “Potato Planting” from the von der Heydt-Museum, Wuppertal.
-By February 1886, as you know, Vincent left present-day Holland and Belgium to move into the Paris apartment of his brother, Theo.
+This remarkable show begins as one would expect with two typical works of art created in 1884 by Vincent van Gogh: “The Parsonage Garden at Neunen in Winter” (above right) from the Szepmuveszeti Muzeum in Budapest, and “Potato Planting” (below) from the von der Heydt-Museum, Wuppertal.
+By February 1886, Vincent left the Netherlands and Belgium to move into the Paris apartment of his brother, Theo.
 Since Theo worked as an art dealer, Vincent was quickly introduced to younger members of various avant-garde movements such as the Pointillists led by Georges Seurat and Paul Signac, the Cloisonnists (Émile Bernard, Paul Sérusier and Paul Gauguin), the established Impressionist painters Camille Pissarro and Armand Guillaumin, and notables such as Henri de Toulouse-Lautrec who became Vincent’s good friend.

 Van Gogh’s Years in Paris

-During his transformative two years in Paris, van Gogh exchanged his darkly brooding palette for more experimental styles.
-Though customary for aspiring artists to become the pupil of a successful painter, van Gogh learned primarily from the other artists he met and befriended.
-For some painters from the vanguard, like Émile Bernard, van Gogh became a father figure.
+During his transformative two years in Paris, Van Gogh exchanged his darkly brooding palette for more experimental styles.
+Though customary for aspiring artists to become the pupil of a successful painter, Van Gogh learned primarily from the other artists he met and befriended.
+For some painters from the vanguard, like Émile Bernard, Van Gogh became a father figure.
 “When he emerged from the back shop,” Bernard wrote, “with his high, broad forehead, he was so striking I was almost frightened; but we soon made friends.”
 Van Gogh found Parisian life hectic and, at the beginning of 1888, headed south to Arles.
-Though he missed his intellectual contact with artistic friends, van Gogh’s time in the French capital and then in the South led to a unique style characterized by strong outlines, portraits with psychological depth, painterly brushstrokes, and bold, expressive colors.
-At this point, “Making Van Gogh” takes the viewer from the familiar van Gogh experience of showing Vincent’s paintings exclusively among French art to a more original visual journey: the exploration of Vincent van Gogh’s legacy and his impact on German Expressionism and Modernism.
+Though he missed his intellectual contacts with artistic friends, Van Gogh’s time in the South of France led to a unique style characterized by strong outlines, portraits with psychological depth, painterly brushstrokes, and bold, expressive colors.
+The exhibition “Making Van Gogh” took the viewer from the familiar Van Gogh experience — i.e., showing Vincent’s paintings exclusively among French art — to a more original visual journey: the exploration of Vincent van Gogh’s legacy and his impact on German Expressionism and Modernism.

 Van Gogh & Die Brücke

-Left: “Woman from Murnau,” Gabriele Münter’s 1909 portrait of Rosalia Leiss.
-Right: the 1888 portrait of Lieutenant Milliet entitled “The Lover” by van Gogh.
+“Woman from Murnau,” Gabriele Münter’s 1909 portrait of Rosalia Leiss (above left) & an 1888 portrait of Lieutenant Milliet entitled “The Lover” by Van Gogh

 Van Gogh & Der Blaue Reiter